ArticySoftware/Articy3ImporterForUnreal/README.md

 </p>

 > You will also find classes with the `Articy` prefix.
 Those are the base classes for the generated classes and casting into them works almost the same.
 This would allow you to create code that is reusable
-> independant of any imported project.
+> independent of any imported project.

 Dealing with templates is a bit more complicated.
 First thing to understand is that **all your articy:draft templates are new types** inside Unreal.